fieldtrip/website/development/realtime/arduino.md

 3.  arduino2: connects to the network, read data from FieldTrip buffer, write to RFM12b
 4.  arduino3: read data from RFM12b, blink LEDs

-Other laptop computers and a Raspberry Pi were connected simultaneously to show (using the [viewer](/development/realtime/viewer) realtime visualization) that the FieldTrip realtime EEG interface runs on various operating systems (Windows, Linux, OS X) and on various hardware architectures (Intel, PPC, ARM).
+Other laptop computers and a Raspberry Pi were connected simultaneously to show (using the [viewer](/development/realtime/viewer) realtime visualization) that the FieldTrip realtime EEG interface runs on various operating systems (Windows, Linux, macOS) and on various hardware architectures (Intel, PPC, ARM).

 ## Arduino 1: simulate EEG recording